 Common Ways Employers Discriminate Against the Disabled: William Goren Q&A

 To find out more about rights for individuals with disabilities, we reached out to William D. Goren.
-Goren is a Decatur, Georgia attorney, consultant, blogger, and author of “Understanding the ADA,” fourth edition (ABA 2013), and numerous articles on the rights of persons with disabilities.
+Goren is a Decatur, Georgia attorney, consultant, blogger, and author of "Understanding the ADA" fourth edition as well as numerous articles on the rights of persons with disabilities.

 What is a reasonable accommodation?